 Your privacy is a priority.
-Counselling Psychology For You, registered address Clarendon House, 52 Cornmarket Street, Oxford, OX1 3HJ, respects and complies with the EU General Data Protection Regulations (GDPR) enacted under the UK Data Protection Act 2018.
+Counselling Psychology For You, registered address Prama House, 267 Banbury Road, Oxford, OX2 7HT, respects and complies with the EU General Data Protection Regulations (GDPR) enacted under the UK Data Protection Act 2018.
 This means that Counselling Psychology For You is committed to achieving the industry standards that ensure the technical, administrative and physical security of your personal information.

 Who I am and what service I am providing

 How I will use your data within my practice

 - Appointment scheduling: initial appointments will be arranged via the email address provided when you first got in contact.
 Alternatively, you may book an appointment with me directly via my online diary hosted by Acuity.
 In order to schedule an appointment, your name, email address and contact telephone number are required.
 Note that neither of these methods provide encryption.
 I strongly recommend that prospective clients provide minimal personal information when making an initial website or email enquiry.
 The purpose of the initial enquiry is to arrange an appointment, where there will be a confidential space to discuss your difficulties and requirements in detail.

 - Assessment Appointment: further personal information is collected during an assessment appointment.
 This includes your full name, address, date of birth, your nationality, whether English is your first language, your education and medical history.
 All clients must also provide emergency contact details.
 Should an emergency situation related to you, the client, arise during an appointment, I will notify your emergency contact if I judge that such notification is essential to your safety and wellbeing.
 The contact details of your GP and other professionals involved in your care can be noted, if you consent for them to be informed about our work together.